stevedepp/strang/ch3/README.md

 If the matrix is invertible, then it is solvable for all b in its column space, not for limited b (e.g. a plane in R<sup>3</sup>) in its vector space.
 If invertible, its subspace is all R<sup>n</sup>

+if keep only part of the plane or line, e.g. the positive part of line or only the part of the plane in quadrant 1, then requirements for subspace dont hold.
+I think this limits the usefulness of linear algebra since cannot move parts around.
+For example, if only x,y vectors with positive components then only 1/4 of plane and cannot multiply by c<0.

+An example of M space is U which combined or multiplied by another U is still a U.  D's are another example.

+The good RHS of Ax=b is the column space.

+If A is not invertible, the the system is solveable but for some b and not other b in R<sup>m</sup>
+[though to me it seems that e.g. if m>n overspecification as in our plane specified in a 3x2 matrix of R<sup>m=3</sup>, then the solution is to reduce rows specification and reduce space from R<sup>m</sup> to R<sup>n</sup>]

+Column space is all the linear combinations of the columns of A that produce the column space of A and is a vector space made up column vectors.

+A 3x2 matrix A in combinations may pass through (0,0,0) but not necessarily.

+There is only one non zero vector v in S.  The subspace SS is the line through v.
+Always SS is the smallest subspace containing S.  This is a fundamental way to create subspaces.
+The columns span the column space.
+The subspace is the span of S containing all combinations of vectors of S. The subspace SS contains all combinations of the vectors of S.

+Interesting problems:

+If A is any 5x5 invertible matrix then its column space is in R<sup>5</sup>.
+[Dont think necessarily, it is all of R<sup>5</sup>].
+The equation Ax=b is always solvable by x=A<sup>-1</sup>b so every b is in the column space of that invertible matrix.

+If the 9x12 system Ax=b is solvable for every b, then C(A) is in R<sup>9</sup>.

+Some notes on 3.1 and 3.2

+R<sup>n</sup> is all column vectors with n components

+Ax and AB are linear combinations of n vectors.

+Vector space R<sup>n</sup> consists of all column vectors v with n [real] components.

+8 conditions required of every vector space.

+M = all 2 dimensional real matrices.
+F = all real functions.
+Z = the space that consists of only a zero vector.
+Smallest possible vector space.
+Not R<sup>0</sup> which means compents.
+Z has vectors.
+It has exactly 1 vector = zero vector.
+C<sup>n</sup> = the n dimnensional space of complex numbers with vectors of n components.
+R<sup>n</sup> = same but real

+Subspace is only part of vector spaces R C M F.  "Inside vector space" means that the result stays in the space when a linear combination are performed.

+"Invertible" is about A only.
+"Solvable" if and only if b in column spac of A, i.e. if b is a combination of the columns of A.
+If A is invertible, then Ax=b is solvable for all b in R<sup>n</sup>. ******

+3.2